 Asthma rates and deaths are highly connected to poverty, air pollution, indoor allergens, poor healthcare, and not enough patient education.
 It causes over 2 million emergency room visits, 14 million doctor visits, 500,000 hospitalizations, and more than 3,600 deaths in a year.
 The annual cost of asthma in the United States is $82 billion, which includes doctor and hospital visits, medical costs, and trips to the emergency room.

 A food allergy is a medical condition in which exposure to food triggers a harmful immune response.
 The symptoms of an allergic reaction can range from mild (itchy mouth, a few hives) to severe (throat tightening, difficulty breathing).
-The eight major food allergies include: milk, egg, peanut, tree nuts, wheat, soy, fish and crustacean shellfish.
+The eight major food allergies include milk, egg, peanut, tree nuts, wheat, soy, fish and crustacean shellfish.

 It is estimated that 32 million Americans have food allergies, including 5.6 million children under age 18.
 That’s 1 in 13 children or roughly two in every classroom.
 Additionally, almost 40% of children with a food allergy are allergic to more than one food.
 Caring for children with food allergies costs families in the United States nearly $25 billion annually.

 Every three minutes, a food allergy reaction sends someone to the emergency room, and unfortunately, childhood hospitalizations for food allergies have tripled between the late 1990s and the mid-2000s.
+Because of this, if your child has a food allergy, it is important to check that your health insurance covers you for allergic reactions.
+The last thing you want after a trip to the emergency room is a hefty bill.

 National Physical Fitness & Sports Month